Hochul Expected to Tap NY Senator Brian Benjamin as Lieutenant Governor: Sources

 In his first term, he served as ranking member of the Senate Committee on Civil Service and Pensions.
 He currently serves as the chair of the Budget and Revenue committee, and as Senior Assistant Majority Leader.
 Additionally, he is a member of the Codes, Finance, Health, and Rules committees, as well as the Racing, Gaming and Wagering Committee and the Joint Senate Task Force on Opioids, Addiction & Overdose Prevention.

-Benjamin also served as a 2012 delegate for former President Barack Obama and as a member of Obama’s National Finance Committee.

-In the New York State Senate, Benjamin has stood up for criminal justice reform and affordable housing.
-In 2018 he successfully pushed for the divestment of the state public pension funds from private prisons, and the next year he introduced a bill to ban state-chartered banks from such investments.
-Benjamin also proposed to keep rent-controlled apartments affordable, which was part of the Tenant Protection Act of 2019, the largest expansion of tenant’s rights in decades.
+Benjamin unsuccessfully ran for New York City comptroller this year.
+He serves as senior assistant majority leader in the Senate and chair of the budget and revenue committee.

-In an interview on CBS's “Face The Nation” last week, Hochul, who hails from the Buffalo area, said she had narrowed her search to focus on candidates from New York City.
+In an interview on CBS's “Face The Nation” last week, Hochul, who hails from the Buffalo area and assumed the position of governor Tuesday following Andrew Cuomo's resignation went into effect, said she had narrowed her search to focus on candidates from New York City.

 “Even though I’ve spent thousands of hours in New York City and I’m well familiar with the challenges, I want someone who lives there,” she said.
 “I want someone who understands the challenges firsthand.”